 In other words, millennial home buyers aren't who you think they are.
 Here's what you need to know.

-- Approximately 79% of millennials are first-time home buyers.
-Because they’re new to the process, most (approximately 82%) are looking for helpful online tools and trustworthy real estate agents to guide them.
+- Approximately 79% of millennial home buyers are buying for the first time.
+Because they're new to the process, most (approximately 82%) are looking for helpful online tools and trustworthy real estate agents to guide them.

 - Millennial home buyers are thinking long-term when it comes to where they buy - contrary to popular belief, they value safe neighborhoods and good schools over walkability and short commutes.